kaabir/kaabir.github.io/_pages/about.md

 Currently, my research investigates the role of actin in shaping the nuclear architecture during ependymal cell differentiation.
 My work combines aspects of mechanotransduction, developmental biology, and microfluidics.
 I am particularly passionate about developing innovative technologies and integrating diverse tools to study the fundamental processes governing living systems.

-By integrating multiple disciplines, my research aims to uncover novel insights into the implications of mechanical regulation in cell fate, cellular organization, and function.
-This interdisciplinary approach provides a unique perspective on neurodevelopmental processes and related disorders.
+My research aims to uncover novel insights into the implications of mechanical regulation in cell fate, cellular organization, and function.
+This interdisciplinary approach provides a unique perspective on neurodevelopmental processes.

 # 🔥 News